7ito/clipset/NEXT_STEPS.md

 - ✅ **Thumbnail Restoration**: Improved the database seeding process to generate actual thumbnail files using FFmpeg, ensuring a complete visual experience in development.
 - ✅ **Infrastructure Optimization**: Refined Nginx proxy headers and frontend media URL generation for better reliability in multi-origin development setups.

+## Just Completed (December 19, 2024 - Part 4)

+### UI/UX Refinements & Bug Fixes - COMPLETE ✅
+- ✅ **Upload Page Thumbnail Preview**: Added automatic thumbnail extraction when a video is selected for upload.
+- ✅ **Video List Stale Cache Fix**: Added explicit query invalidation after successful upload to ensure new videos show up immediately on Home and Profile pages.
+- ✅ **Live Status Polling**: Implemented conditional polling on Dashboard and Profile pages that automatically refreshes the video list as long as there are videos in "pending" or "processing" status.
+- ✅ **Playlist Context in Video Player**: Added a "Playlist Queue" below the video player when a video is accessed via a playlist.
+- ✅ **Playlist Autoplay & Looping**: Implemented automatic progression to the next video in a playlist with a 3-second countdown and automatic looping back to the start.
+- ✅ **Playlist Navigation Controls**: Added Previous/Next buttons to the video player metadata section for easy playlist navigation.

 ## Immediate Next Steps (Optional Enhancements)

 ### Enhanced Admin Config (Future)